FoX: Formation-aware exploration in multi-agent reinforcement learning: Experiments

 \section{Experiments}

 In our experiments, we evaluate the performance of the proposed FoX framework in the challenging cooperative multi-agent environments: the sparse StarCraft multi-agent challenge (SMAC) \cite{smac} and Google Research Football (GRF) \cite{grf}.
-Detailed settings of the environment including the reward setting can be found in \ref{sec:envsetup}.
+The source code of our proposed algorithm is available at https://github.com/hyeon1996/FoX.
+Detailed settings of the environment can be found in D. In the SMAC and GRF environments, the observation of an agent or enemy force identified for elimination or out of sight is automatically set to zero or remains constant.
+Thus the difference between observation of such agent remain unchanged, becoming ineffective in formation computation.
+Therefore, in the SMAC and the GRF environment, our formation can effectively represent the topological changes.
 For hyperparameters $\beta_1$, $\beta_2$, we have tested $\beta_1 \in\{ 0.001, 0.005, 0.01, 0.02, 0.1\}$ and $\beta_2 \in \{ 0.001, 0.005, 0.01, 0.05\}$ for both environments.
-Detailed hyperparameter setups can be found in Appendix \ref{sec:hypersetup}.
-We averaged 4 seeds for SMAC tasks and 5 seeds for GRF tasks, and the solid line in the performance graph indicates the average performance, and the shaded part represents the standard deviation.
+We used the best parameters for each environment to demonstrate our experimental results.
+Detailed hyperparameter setups can be found in Appendix E. We averaged 5 seeds for SMAC tasks and 5 seeds for GRF tasks, and the solid line in the performance graph indicates the average performance, and the shaded part represents the standard deviation.